ghc-proposals/ghc-proposals/README.rst

       * `≡ List of withdrawal proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aclosed+is%3Apr+label%3A%22Needs+revision%22>`__

-   C) **Action**: Abandon proposal.

-      If a proposal sees no activity for along time (more than a year), it might be marked as “Dormant”, and eventually closed.
+      If the author abandons their own proposal and the proposal sees no activity for a long time (more than a year), it might be closed by the committee secretary.

-      * `≡ List of dormant proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Dormant%22>`__

-      At any time the proposer, or someone else can revive the proposal by picking up the discussion (and possibly asking the secretary to remove the "Dormant" tag).
+      At any time, the proposer could reopen a proposal.

 .. _committee-discussion: